 With 2 million square kilometres, Colombia is the fourth largest country in South America and the only one with coastlines in both the Pacific Ocean and the Caribbean Sea.
 The majestic Andean cordillera, the world’s longest mountain range, crosses the territory from north to south.
 Its highest peaks stand at 5,775 metres above sea level.
 The southern landscape is dominated by the Amazonia, a biome shared with seven other countries.

 Indigenous cultures thrived in Colombia during the 15th century.
 The Spanish colonization started in the 16th century and prolonged until 1810, when civil authorities and intellectuals signed the Act of the Revolution, initiating a war of independence that concluded with the proclamation of the Republic of Colombia in 1819.

 Colombia is one of the largest economies in Latin America.
-The country is an important oil producer, the world’s second-largest exporter of flowers and the third-largest producer of coffee.
+The country is the world’s second-largest exporter of flowers and the third-largest producer of coffee.
 Colombia is member of the Pacific Alliance trade bloc along with Chile, Mexico, Peru and has free trade agreements with the United States and several other countries.

 Colombia is one of the most biodiverse countries on Earth, home to over 51,000 species.
 It houses the largest variety of birds and orchids in the world and ranks second in diversity of plants, butterflies, freshwater fish and amphibians.

 This abundance of life flourishes in more than 300 types of ecosystems, some of which remain undisturbed in protected areas.